ollealm/php-sql-login/README.md

 # Authentication – PHP, SQL and Bootstrap

-A login page and an introduction to PHP and SQL.
+A login and signup page and an introduction to PHP and SQL.
 Procedural PHP using prepared statements, styled with Bootstrap 4.

 ## Core Tech